Amino acid: Standard vs nonstandard amino acids

 The 20 amino acids that are encoded directly by the codons of the universal genetic code are called standard or canonical amino acids.
-A modified form of methionine (N-formylmethionine) is often incorporated in place of methionine as the initial amino acid of proteins in bacteria, mitochondria and chloroplasts.
+A modified form of methionine (N-formylmethionine) is often incorporated in place of methionine as the initial amino acid of proteins in bacteria, mitochondria and plastids (including chloroplasts).
 Other amino acids are called nonstandard or non-canonical.
 Most of the nonstandard amino acids are also non-proteinogenic (i.e. they cannot be incorporated into proteins during translation), but two of them are proteinogenic, as they can be incorporated translationally into proteins by exploiting information not encoded in the universal genetic code.

 The two nonstandard proteinogenic amino acids are selenocysteine (present in many non-eukaryotes as well as most eukaryotes, but not coded directly by DNA) and pyrrolysine (found only in some archaea and at least one bacterium).
 The incorporation of these nonstandard amino acids is rare.
 For example, 25 human proteins include selenocysteine in their primary structure, and the structurally characterized enzymes (selenoenzymes) employ selenocysteine as the catalytic moiety in their active sites.
 Pyrrolysine and selenocysteine are encoded via variant codons.
 For example, selenocysteine is encoded by stop codon and SECIS element.

 N-formylmethionine (which is often the initial amino acid of proteins in bacteria, mitochondria, and chloroplasts) is generally considered as a form of methionine rather than as a separate proteinogenic amino acid.
 Codon–tRNA combinations not found in nature can also be used to "expand" the genetic code and form novel proteins known as alloproteins incorporating non-proteinogenic amino acids.

 Non-proteinogenic amino acids

 Aside from the 22 proteinogenic amino acids, many non-proteinogenic amino acids are known.
-Those either are not found in proteins (for example carnitine, GABA, levothyroxine) or are not produced directly and in isolation by standard cellular machinery (for example, hydroxyproline and selenomethionine).
+Those either are not found in proteins (for example carnitine, GABA, levothyroxine) or are not produced directly and in isolation by standard cellular machinery.
+For example, hydroxyproline, is synthesised from proline.
+Another example is selenomethionine.

-Non-proteinogenic amino acids that are found in proteins are formed by post-translational modification, which is modification after translation during protein synthesis.
-These modifications are often essential for the function or regulation of a protein.
-For example, the carboxylation of glutamate allows for better binding of calcium cations, and collagen contains hydroxyproline, generated by hydroxylation of proline.
-Another example is the formation of hypusine in the translation initiation factor EIF5A, through modification of a lysine residue.
+Non-proteinogenic amino acids that are found in proteins are formed by post-translational modification.
 Such modifications can also determine the localization of the protein, e.g., the addition of long hydrophobic groups can cause a protein to bind to a phospholipid membrane.
+Examples: